The trial of Chris Barber and Tamara Lich

 R. v.
 Christopher Barber

-In January and February 2022, thousands of Canadians travelled from coasts and mountains and prairies to the nation’s capital to protest mandatory vaccination policies, which turned millions of Canadians into second-class citizens if they did not get injected with the Covid vaccine.
+In January and February 2022, thousands of Canadians travelled from all corners of the country to the nation’s capital to protest mandatory vaccination policies, which turned millions of Canadians into second-class citizens if they did not get injected with the Covid vaccine.

 In British Columbia, dissenting healthcare workers and firefighters were fired.
 In Nova Scotia, judges were pressured into getting injected and threatened with consequences for choosing not to do so.
 In Quebec, government officials threatened a tax on the unvaccinated.
 Across Canada, conscientious objectors were fired from their jobs, suspended from their university programs, and prevented from travelling.
 Cross-border Covid vaccine mandates particularly affected Canadian truckers.

-Chris Barber and Tamara Lich were arrested at in Ottawa on February 17, 2022–one day before the brutal police crackdown on Freedom Convoy protestors and after the federal government illegally invoked the Emergencies Act, for the first time ever, on February 14, 2022, to clear the protest.
-They were criminally charged with mischief, intimidation, obstructing a highway, obstructing a police officer, and counselling others to commit the same offences.
+This was the first time the Act had ever been invoked to clear the protest.
+Chris Barber and Tamara Lich were both criminally charged with mischief, intimidation, obstructing a highway, obstructing a police officer, and counselling others to commit the same offences.
 They have asserted they were peacefully exercising their Charter freedoms of expression, association, and peaceful assembly during the Freedom Convoy protest in Ottawa.

 The Justice Centre has been supporting the defence of Chris Barber.
 Mr. Barber, a trucker and trucking company owner from Swift Current, Saskatchewan, pleaded not guilty to all charges on April 23, 2023.
 Diane Magas, his defence counsel, has consistently argued that he acted peacefully and lawfully throughout his time in Ottawa.
 Note: the Justice Centre is also providing legal support in a separate action for Mr. Barber, Ms. Lich and Freedom Convoy members who are being sued by Ottawa residents for $290 million.